 Check Your Documents Are Valid

-Travel documents last a long time—long enough for us to forget when they expire!
+Travel documents last a long time-long enough for us to forget when they expire!
 Applying for a visa in another country may take a very long time, so plan ahead and make sure you have the relevant documents and that you understand the application process for the country you plan to move to.
-Make sure your travel documents have plenty of time left on them—you don’t want them to expire mid-application.
+Make sure your travel documents have plenty of time left on them-you don’t want them to expire mid-application.
 If you’re travelling with friends or family, make sure that their documents are also valid.
 There’s nothing worse than being separated.
+If you’re moving from an area in the US to Canada lets say, it is also important to check your tax documents are correct.
+Hiring a cross border accountant may be a wise idea to ensure the transfer of tax information between countries is smooth and quick.
+If you’re making the move up across the northern border or are relocating within Canada itself, maybe these burnaby homes for sale in Vancouver will interest you.

 Consider Hiring Professional Removalists